Got a question? Contact us: 01296 619 412 email@example.com

 • A thorough training in material which may be covered in professional exams e.g. FRCPath

-Course fees include hot lunch on both days, all refreshment breaks, dinner on 25 June, course pack and end of course quiz.
+Course fees will be announced when booking opens.
+Fees will include hot lunch on both days, all refreshment breaks, dinner on 15 July, course pack and end of course quiz.

 Overnight accommodation is available at Keble College.
 Find out more or book online at www.keble.ox.ac.uk/bed-breakfast